-While this increase would bring CPA more in-line with what is offered by other CCAs, it maintains CPA's avoidance of long-term pension liabilities by continuing to structure its retirement benefits as a defined contribution plan (similar to a 401(k)) rather than a defined benefits plan (such as CalPERS).
-As an additional potential measure to lower CPA's long-term retirement costs and as an incentive for employee retention, staff is proposing options for Executive Committee input on a two-year or three-year equal annual amount step-up vesting period for CPA contributions to individual employee retirement accounts.
-The amount of savings from instituting vesting periods will be realized in future fiscal years and will depend on the rate and timing of employee turnover, along with the salaries of those employees who do leave.
+While this increase would bring CPA more in-line with what is offered by other CCAs, it maintains CPA's avoidance of long-term pension liabilities by continuing to structure its retirement benefits as a defined contribution plan (similar to a 401k) rather than a defined benefits plan (such as CalPERS).
+As an additional measure to lower CPA's retirement contribution costs and as an incentive for employee retention, staff is proposing a three-year equal annual amount step-up ownership period for CPA contributions to individual employee retirement accounts.
+The amount of savings from instituting ownership periods will be realized in future fiscal years and will depend on the rate and timing of employee turnover, along with the salaries of those employees who do leave.
+The Executive Committee recommended a three-year equal annual amount step-up ownership period for CPA contributions to individual employee retirement accounts.